scottvr/IDECEx/README.md

   All variables have initial WAG values, and
 $N$ is calculated.

-2. User Inputs $N$:
+2. User selects to solve for $L$:

-  The user inputs a specific value for $N$.
+  The user selects via a dropdown, then tweaks, locks, and/or randomizes any other variable values a specific value for $N$.

 3. Recalculate:

-  The system identifies $N$ as the dependent variable, locks it, and recalculates the appropriate variable based on which fields are editable and which are locked.
+  The system identifies $L$ as the dependent variable, locks it, and recalculates the appropriate variable based on which fields are editable and which are locked.

 4. Interactive Adjustment:

   The user can lock/unlock other variables and see real-time updates as they make adjustments.

 ## Example UI Flow
-***can be a single page with a landing section at top, main equation interface section below, and the vast space below that for visualizations.***
+***a single page with a landing section at top, main equation interface section below, and the vast space below that for visualizations.***
 1. Landing:
  - Briefly introduce the Drake Equation, its purpose, and the interface.
 2. Main Interface: